PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-Guccifer is the online pseudonym of a male hacker who is known for compromising the security of several high-profile U.S. political targets, including members of the Bush family, former Clinton aide Sidney Blumenthal and former Secretary of State Colin Powell among others.
+Guccifer is the online pseudonym of Marcel Lazar Lehel, a Romanian computer hacker best known for compromising the security of several high-profile American political targets, including several members of the Bush family, former Clinton aide Sidney Blumenthal and former Secretary of State Colin Powell among others.

 Aside from The Smoking Gun’s description of the hacker as male who goes by the pseudonym Guccifer, presumably a portmanteu of “Gucci” and “Lucifer,” little is known about his identity or location.

 On February 7th, 2013, The Smoking Gun reported that a hacker calling himself “Guccifer” posted photos and email exchanges taken from the email accounts of several family members of former President George W. Bush, including his sister Dorothy Bush Koch.
 Among the photographs were self-portraits of Bush taking a bath and shower (shown below, left).
 On March 21st, Gawker released images of six additional paintings by Bush (shown below, right).